hazelgrove/error-localization-agda/README.md

 -   Theorem 2.1, *Marking Totality*, is in [marking/totality.agda](./marking/totality.agda), given
     by `↬⇒-totality` and `↬⇐-totality`.

--   Theorem 2.2, *Marking Well-Footedness*, is in [marking/wellformed.agda](./marking/wellformed.agda), given by `↬⇒□` and `↬⇐□`.
+-   Theorem 2.2, *Marking Well-Formedness*, is in [marking/wellformed.agda](./marking/wellformed.agda), given by `↬⇒□` and `↬⇐□`.

 -   Theorem 2.3, *Marking of Well-Typed/Ill-Typed Expressions*, is in